xyproto/zsnes/README.md

 ### Issues

-#### SDL/OpenGL Port
+#### General
 - A port to SDL2..
 - Support overscan in games like *Dragon Quest 5*
 - Random crashes can occur when starting certain games up, the cause is not known but it's probably memory-related as the emulator crashes with a SIGSEGV.
+Appears to be due to uninitialized memory map?
+Need to verify that all banks are getting mapped in properly.
 - Input Menu appears to be unusable?
 Cannot set input device for other gamepads.

-#### Netplay
+- JMA support is currently out and needs to be reimplemented.
 - The current netplay implementation sucks.
 It works fine with low ping or LAN, but when playing with someone who has a high ping/network latency, the game will really be slow and almost unplayable.
 There's probably nothing that can be done about this, but a input buffer of sorts should be added.
 Porting the old ZSNES networking code is a possibility, but it's sadly very unreadable and I couldn't comprehend what was going on in the communication side of things.

 #### Compatibility